chadtopaz/computational-linear-algebra/coursenotes/coursenotes.md

 *f*<sup>(2)</sup>(0) =  − sin (0) = 0,
 *f*<sup>(3)</sup>(0) =  − cos (0) =  − 1,
 *f*<sup>(4)</sup>(0) = sin (0) = 0, and so on.
 Then the Taylor
-polynomial to 4th order and the error term are are
+polynomial to 4th order and the error term are:

 $$
 0 + x + 0x^2 - \frac{x^3}{6} + 0x^4 + \frac{x^5}{120}\cos c.